 Event Summary

 With the Casey report establishing a national inquiry into child grooming gangs in England, this conference will explore the scale and nature of organised sexual exploitation in Scotland and next steps to tackle it.
+Receive an update on the work of the Child Sexual Abuse and Exploitation Strategic Group and learning from the Scottish Child Abuse Inquiry.

 Educating children and young people is one of the most powerful ways to break the cycle of VAWG.
 Hear directly from young people about emerging concerns including the impact of online misogynistic influencers.
 Explore what interventions work to support young people to understand consent, healthy relationships, and the signs of abusive behaviour.